Prospect, Kentucky

 Prospect is a home rule-class city in Jefferson and Oldham counties in the U.S. state of Kentucky.
 The Jefferson County portion is a part of the Louisville Metro government.
-The population was 4,698 at the time 2010 census.
+The population was 4,592 as of the 2020 census, down from 4,698 at the time of the 2010 census.
 It is one of the wealthiest communities in Kentucky.

 History

 The area was first known as "Sand Hill" when it was settled by farmers in the late 18th century.
 The present community grew up around the "Prospect" railroad station erected by the Louisville, Harrods Creek and Westport Railway c.
 1872.
 The name referred either to the view from the top of the hill or the expected completion of the line (which – owing to the Long Depression – never did reach Westport and collapsed into bankruptcy in 1879).
 When the post office was established in 1886, the local postmaster named it "Wilhoyte" in his own honor, but the community corrected this within the month.

-Although a few luxury residences existed in the area from the late 19th century and the Louisville Railway Company offered hourly electrified-rail trolleys along the former LHC&W line after 1904, it was largely agricultural until the mid-1960s when large, high-end subdivisions were built in the area, most notably Hunting Creek, which included a golf course.
+Although a few luxury residences existed in the area from the late 19th century and the Louisville Railway Company offered hourly electrified-rail trolleys along the former LHC&W line after 1904, it was largely agricultural until the mid-1960s when large-scale high-end subdivisions were built in the area, most notably the Estates of Hunting Creek, which included a golf course.
+The newest large-scale high-end development, covering almost 600-acres, is Norton Commons.

 Prospect incorporated as a city in 1974.

+An EF2 tornado struck the town on April 2, 2024, causing major damage.